 Did you know that January 23 was National Pie Day?
 (Not to be mistaken with Pi Day, which is 3/14, but can be celebrated equally well with pie.)
 The only reason I know is because I looked up US food holidays last month when Alex told me that it was National Cookie Day (which naturally prompted me to make chocolate chip cookies).

 A pie holiday, plus a recent post from Smitten Kitchen, spurred me to make Key Lime Pie on Friday.
-I love making Key Lime Pie; it’s always very quick and simple to bake.
-I’ve always from the recipe from the Joy of Baking.
+I love making Key Lime Pie; it's always very quick and simple to bake.
+I've always from the recipe from the Joy of Baking; it was #229 of my 365 recipe challenge.
 This time, I mainly followed the Smitten Kitchen recipe, although I found the differences between the recipes to be minimal.
 Alex and I were very happy with the results.
 The pie disappeared very quickly.

 This tart, creamy, satisfying pie is the easiest pie you could ever make.

 - 1 1/2 cups graham cracker crumbs (I used a mixture of graham crackers and butter cookies)

 - 2 tablespoons sugar (optional if you include sweet cookies; I skipped it)